 Digital marketing agencies adept at the latest industry practices have noticed significant target audience changes within ad buying platforms during the past two years.
 For instance, Google Ads changed the types of audiences that marketers can target for campaigns.

 It is becoming increasingly difficult for advertisers and marketers to properly report on lead generation efforts.
-Previously on social media platforms, marketers were able to report on where leads came from, from what platform, whether they were male or female, their age range and other specific user information.
+Previously on social media platforms, marketers were able to report more granularly.
+They reported on where leads came from, whether they were male or female, their age range and other specific user information.

 But that is changing.
 Meta has now created its own server option to connect and track data, while other platforms still rely on cookies and/or pixels.
 Marketers are waiting with bated breath to see how platforms like TikTok, LinkedIn, Twitter, Reddit and others will shift how they collect data.